Trusted by Global Clients & Partners

 UAE citizens generally apply for mobility diversification, given that the UAE itself is tax-favorable.
 Vanuatu adds business banking and incorporation flexibility outside the GCC.

-The four most common reasons Vanuatu CBI applications fail or stall:
+The seven most common reasons Vanuatu CBI applications fail, stall, or generate avoidable cost.

 The minimum is USD 130,000 (non-refundable) for a single applicant under the Development Support Program, rising to USD 180,000 for a family of four.
 Add a USD 5,500 due diligence fee, biometric fees from USD 1,000 per person, and professional advisory fees from USD 5,000.
 The CIIP and Real Estate Option start at USD 165,000 and USD 200,000 respectively.